-On Life Goes On, eldest daughter Paige, who has been having panic attacks in the days leading up to her wedding, waits until she's at the altar before asking her fiance if he really loves her.
+- On Life Goes On, eldest daughter Paige, who has been having panic attacks in the days leading up to her wedding, waits until she's at the altar before asking her fiance if he really loves her.
 He admits that he does but that they're not right for each other and nowhere near ready.
 Sure enough, she goes dashing down the aisle to reunite with her true love, with her now ex-fiance's blessing.

-Engineered by Tom in Waiting For God - Diana has been single for over 60 years and wants to remain that way, but her latter-years lover Tom is unsatisfied with his role as the last of a long line of equally significant lovers.
+- Engineered by Tom in Waiting for God - Diana has been single for over 60 years and wants to remain that way, but her latter-years lover Tom is unsatisfied with his role as the last of a long line of equally significant lovers.
 After many hijinks as Diana tries to avoid having to marry Tom, Tom ultimately refuses to marry her instead.
 They then carry on their affair as normal, Tom accepting that Diana having been willing to marry him at all is good enough and he doesn't need to actually force the issue.

-A few episodes earlier, Kirsten and Charlie get fed up with the pressure of trying to plan their wedding and leave a note saying they've run off to Reno to get married right away.
+- A few episodes earlier, Kirsten and Charlie get fed up with the pressure of trying to plan their wedding and leave a note saying they've run off to Reno to get married right away.
 At the end of the episode they show up at the house saying they couldn't go through with it.

-These two really seem to love this trope.
+- These two really seem to love this trope.
 The season 2 finale has Charlie convincing Kirsten to leave her fiancée at the altar and get back together with him.
 Considering she was marrying the man only a couple of months after leaving Charlie, this was probably for the best.